takwas/blog-src/content/migrating-slack-channel-general.md

 During the import, Slack automatically tried to match detected channels (from the import) with existing ones, afterwhich I was presented with a page that showed the mapping suggestions.
 I simply set it not to map but create new channels instead.

 Upon successful completion of the imports, I went on to delete all the messages in the existing #general channel.
-Those messages where now the contents of a newly minted channel, created using the new name I previously gave to it.
+Those messages were now the contents of a newly minted channel, created using the new name I previously gave to it.
 The only things left were:

 With all these in place, I did two more things: